-- Safety summary—a one-page summary of the transport safety occurrence, the findings and any safety action taken as a result, as well as any broader safety messages.
+Executive summary—a one-page summary of the transport safety occurrence, the findings and any safety action taken as a result, as well as any broader safety messages.

-- The occurrence—a description of the sequence of events related to the occurrence and, if relevant, the consequences in terms of injuries and damage.
+The occurrence—a description of the sequence of events related to the occurrence and, if relevant, the consequences in terms of injuries and damage.

-- Context—of evidence collected as part of the investigation that is necessary to help the reader understand the occurrence and safety analyses, or the broader safety issues for research purposes.
+Context—of evidence collected as part of the investigation that is necessary to help the reader understand the occurrence and safety analyses, or the broader safety issues for research purposes.

-- Safety analysis—a demonstration of how the evidence justifies the investigation findings
+Safety analysis—a demonstration of how the evidence justifies the investigation findings

-- Findings—a list of contributing factors and other safety factors identified during the safety analysis.
+Findings—a list of contributing factors and other safety factors identified during the safety analysis.

-- Safety issues and actions—a summary of safety issues that were identified during the investigation and details of what safety action has been taken, or is planned to be taken by relevant parties to address those issues.
+Safety issues and actions—a summary of safety issues that were identified during the investigation and details of what safety action has been taken, or is planned to be taken by relevant parties to address those issues.

-The dynamic and complex nature of investigations means that during the drafting of the report it may be necessary to return to the evidence collection or examination and analysis phases of an investigation.
+During the drafting of the report it may be necessary to return to the evidence collection or examination and analysis phases of an investigation.
 There will often be significant overlap in time between the evidence collection, examination and analysis and final report drafting phases.